Scallops are a type of shellfish eaten all over the world.

 In addition to vitamin B12 and zinc, omega-3 fatty acids have many benefits for brain health and development.

 Research has shown that developing babies who don’t get enough omega-3 fatty acids through their mothers’ diet may be at risk of developing attention deficit issues and psychiatric diagnoses (17).

 Summary Scallops are rich in vitamin B12, zinc and omega-3 fatty acids.
-Getting adequate amounts of these nutrients is essential for brain development and may help prevent or treat mental decline and mood issues.
+Getting adequate amounts of these nutrients is essential for brain development and associated with a reduced risk of mental decline and mood issues.